dtcenter/METdataio/docs/Users_Guide/load_data.rst

                        </field>

-                    .. dropdown:: The "folder_dates" name attribute was assigned in the date_list portion of the XML specification file
+                    .. dropdown:: The "folder_dates" name attribute was assigned in the date_list portion of the XML load specification file

                         **<date_list name="folder_dates">**